groundhoggwp/groundhogg/README.txt

 = FTP =

 * Upload the zip archive
-* unzip
+* Unzip
-* activate through the plugins manager
+* Activate through the plugins manager
 * Complete guided setup
 * Start Marketing

 == Frequently Asked Questions ==

-= Does Groundhogg need any additional marketing software like MailChimp? = No, Groundhogg is a completely standalone, lightweight marketing system designed to keep you in the black, even when it comes to your monthly software bill.
+= Does Groundhogg need any additional marketing software like MailChimp? = No, Groundhogg is a completely standalone, lightweight CRM and marketing automation system designed to save you $1,000s while helping you generate more revenue.

 = Does Groundhogg require and external transactional email service like SendGrid? = No, but it is **highly** recommended.
 Without a proper transactional email service your emails are likely to end up in spam.